sukualam/sedotpress/README.md

 Installing:
 * Put the index.php in your server
-* Edit the config parameter in index.php
+* Edit the config parameter in index.php, save
-* Make directory "data/" (no quote) where the index.php is located. (must same)
+* Create a directory called "data/" (no quote) that located same index.php
 * Fine :)
-*

 ##Managing and Other: